developer-zebra/developer-zebra-site/src/emdk-for-android/6-4/guide/simulscan_guide/index.md

 		super.onStop();
 	}

+###Download templates from Template Builder

+The **SimulScanReader.fetchTemplate(UserName, Password)** method provides a means to download Templates from SimulScan Template Builder.

+SimulScan Template Builder can be accessed via https://simulscan.zebra.com/.
+To access Template Builder, you will need a user name and a password.
+The same user name and password must be provided as parameters to SimulScanReader's fetchTemplate method.

+When the fetching is complete, onSimulScanStatus will be called with the status of FETCH_TEMPLATE_COMPLETED.

+If there are errors when calling SimulScanReader's fetchTemplate method. onSimulScanStatus will be called with one of the following status codes:

+* FETCH_TEMPLATE_LOGIN_ERROR
+* FETCH_TEMPLATE_NETWORK_ERROR
+* FETCH_TEMPLATE_CANCELLED

+SimulScanReader **must be enabled before** calling fetchTemplate().

+fetchTemplate() API call will fail if a read() is in progress, and read() API call is not allowed while a fetchTemplate() is in progress.

+Downloaded templates will be saved to the default template directory of the device ( see **SimulScan Default Templates** below)

 ###SimulScanConfig in detail

 The SimulScanConfig APIs can be used to set various SimulScan configuration parameters for each SimulScan reader.
 To get the current configuration of a SimulScanReader via a SimulScanConfig object, use the SimulScanReader.getConfig() API.
 Use the SimulScanConfig object’s public parameters to change the configuration and then call SimulScanReader.setConfig(SimulScanConfig config) to apply the changes.